ThomasPe/Alexa.NET.Security/README.md

-This legacy branch still contains the actual validation logic that meanwhile has been added to the Alexa.NET project and therefore was removed from this repository.
+# This legacy branch still contains the actual validation logic that meanwhile has been added to the Alexa.NET project and therefore was removed from this repository.

-# This respository is obsolete since request validation has been added to the core Alexa.NET package!

 # Alexa.NET.Security
 This is a library to authenticate requests sent to an Alexa .NET backend.
 It was [initially written](https://github.com/timheuer/alexa-skills-dotnet/pull/35) by [stoiveyp](https://github.com/stoiveyp) for the [Alexa Skills SDK for .NET by Tim Heuer](https://github.com/timheuer/alexa-skills-dotnet).